Phaysik/BTD6Auto/README.md

 - If you press any numeric key [0-9]
   - It will assume that those are abilities and will constantly send those keypresses whenever you run the completed script.
   - So make sure to only use abilities that do not require anything other than just pressing the key
-- When you have completed the map, the victory screen has shown up, press Ctrl+C in order for the script to recognize the completion of the map, and to then write all the required information to a file called `map.py` in the top-level directory.
+- When you have completed the map, the victory screen has shown up, press Ctrl+C in order for the script to recognize the completion of the map, and to then write all the required information to a file called `map.py` in the `Recording` directory.
-  - If you then want to run the script it just created, you must put it in a subfolder because of how the main python file determines the Tesseract executable location
+  - If you then want to run the script it just created, you must put it in a subfolder of the top-level directory, because of how the main python file determines the Tesseract executable location
 - Modify the `config.json` in the `Recording` directory in order to change how the final script will be executed
   - Change hero (Any valid hero name)
   - Change gamemode (Freeplay, Insta-Monkey)